 Thanksgiving is the perfect opportunity to count your blessings, indulge in several pieces of pumpkin pie and catch up with distant friends and relatives.
-But, hosting Thanksgiving at your own home can certainly detract from the joy of the holiday, and planning a Thanksgiving dinner can be especially overwhelming for first-timers.
+But, hosting your first Thanksgiving at your own home can certainly detract from the joy of the holiday, and Thanksgiving celebration (or Friendsgiving!) can be especially overwhelming for first-timers.
 From sending out invitations to cooking the dishes and decorating the table, throwing a Thanksgiving party can feel like you signed up for a full-time job.

-If you’ve volunteered to host Thanksgiving for the first time, this how-to guide for beginners will take some of the pressure off.
+If you’ve volunteered to host the festivities for the first time, this Thanksgiving checklist and timeline for beginners will take some of the pressure off.
 These tips and tricks will help make the process feel effortless, organized and—dare we say it—fun!
 If there’s anything you’ll be thankful for this year, it’s this guide.
 You’re welcome.

 After you send out the invites, it's time to get organized.
 Put a pen to paper and outline the following details: